 The theory classifies consumers according to five categories

-well-informed risk-takers willing to try an unproven product,
+which are well-informed risk-takers willing to try an unproven

 The Superannuation Arrangements of the University of London,